networkx/nx-guides/content/algorithms/lca/LCA.md

 # Lowest Common Ancestor

-In this tutorial, we will explore the lowest common ancestor algorithm implemented in networkx under `networkx/algorithms/lowest_common_ancestor.py`.
+In this tutorial, we will explore the python implementation of the lowest common ancestor algorithm in NetworkX at `networkx/algorithms/lowest_common_ancestor.py`.
+To get a more general overview of Lowest Common Ancestor you can also read the [wikipedia article](https://en.wikipedia.org/wiki/Lowest_common_ancestor).
+This notebook expects readers to be familiar with the NetworkX API.
+If you are new to NetworkX, you can go through the [introductory tutorial](https://networkx.org/documentation/latest/tutorial.html).

 ## Definitions